cap-js/docs/node.js/cds-log.md

 ## Logging in Production

-The SAP BTP platform offers the [SAP BTP Application Logging Service for Cloud Foundry Environment](https://help.sap.com/docs/r/product/APPLICATION_LOGGING) to which bound Cloud Foundry applications can stream logs.
-Operators can access and analyze the [application log, container metrics and custom metrics](https://help.sap.com/docs/application-logging-service/sap-application-logging-service/access-and-analyze-application-logs-container-metrics-and-custom-metrics).
+SAP BTP offers [SAP Cloud Logging](https://help.sap.com/docs/cloud-logging) and [SAP Application Logging Service](https://help.sap.com/docs/application-logging-service) to which bound Cloud Foundry applications can stream logs.
+In both services, operators can access and analyze observability data, as described [here](https://help.sap.com/docs/cloud-logging/cloud-logging/access-and-analyze-observability-data) for SAP Cloud Logging and [here](https://help.sap.com/docs/application-logging-service/sap-application-logging-service/access-and-analyze-application-logs-container-metrics-and-custom-metrics) for SAP Application Logging Service.

-To get connected with the SAP BTP Application Logging Service, the application needs to be [bound to the service](https://help.sap.com/docs/application-logging-service/sap-application-logging-service/produce-logs-container-metrics-and-custom-metrics).
+To get connected with SAP Cloud Logging and/ or SAP Application Logging Service, the application needs to be bound to the respective service instance(s) as described [here](https://help.sap.com/docs/cloud-logging/cloud-logging/ingest-via-cloud-foundry-runtime?version=Cloud) and [here](https://help.sap.com/docs/application-logging-service/sap-application-logging-service/produce-logs-container-metrics-and-custom-metrics).

 Additionally, the log output needs to be formatted in a way that enables the respective dashboard technology to optimally support the user, for example, filtering for logs of specific levels, modules, status, etc.